Comprehensive Examination in the Ph.D. Program

 No earlier than the last semester of coursework, and only after satisfying the language requirement, you will take a comprehensive examination over the major and two minor fields.
 Full-time PhD students with a history MA are expected to pass their Comprehensive Examination in the fourth or fifth semester in the PhD program, and in any case within six months of finishing the required coursework.

 • The written component of the Comprehensive Exam consists of a series of essays that you will write over a whole semester or longer at the discretion of your committee.
-You will write one essay of about thirty pages length in each of your minor fields and two such essays (or one longer one) in the major field.
+You will write one essay of about thirty pages length in each of your minor fields and one or two such essays in the major field totaling approximately sixty pages.
 Your field advisors, in consultation with you, will determine the format and content of these essays, based upon the nature of the field, the content of their coursework, and the reading lists and bibliographies developed for the Reading for and Writing Comprehensives courses.
 The essays will be based on a series of broad questions and, in most fields, will be historiographical in nature.

 The essays are not collaborative papers that you can submit to your advisors for comments and suggestions while you are writing them.
 After questions or topics have been formally assigned and you begin, you are not allowed to discuss their substance with any faculty members.

 • The Comprehensive Committee, which you and your advisor pick and which the Director of Graduate Studies must approve, oversees and administers the exam.
 In most, but not all cases, the Comprehensive Committee is identical to the Advisory Committee.
-It must comprise at least one representative from each of your minor fields and two from your dissertation field.
+It is composed of three or four faculty members: one from each minor field and one or two from the dissertation field.
 All graduate committees, including this one, should normally consist of tenured and tenure-track faculty.
 Other instructors at University of Memphis, untenured or non-tenure track instructors from other institutions, and unaffiliated scholars, with appropriate graduate faculty status may serve, but only with the approval of the committee chair and by a formal petition to the Graduate Studies Committee providing a full explanation of the reasons for the request.

 • Preparation for the Comprehensive Exam should begin with the first Ph.D. class, and, for M.A. students anticipating continuing in the Ph.D. program, with the first graduate class.
 Students should consult with their field advisors about the nature of the exams and what they should be doing to prepare for them.
 This should include preparing in every class, whether this is assigned or not, a written electronic document summarizing and analyzing the important issues, scholarly debates, important books and articles, and other field-specific concerns, which you can later use as the basis for your Comprehensive Examination essays.